lukes-hemzal/krypton/README.md

 krypton
 =======

-Convertor from selenium to arsenic
+Converter from selenium to arsenic